Case Studies

 • Maintenance costs were lowered as the switch from steam to water eliminated the need for 24/7 monitoring by center personnel.
 More maintenance savings were realized from the addition of the new automated building management system.
 It replaced outdated pneumatic controllers and removed problematic air lines.
 The ability to access and operate the control system from a web browser allows the maintenance staff to troubleshoot and fix issues remotely.

-• Energy was also saved and comfort enhanced through the automated building control system, which lets center personnel more easily monitor and manage the building and react quicker to temperature changes.
+• Energy was also saved and comfort enhanced through the automated building control system, which lets center personnel more easily monitor and manage the building and react more quickly to temperature changes.
 Occupancy sensors automatically turn off lights and adjust thermostats in unoccupied rooms, and since the system is all-digital, it’s more reliable and easier to upgrade.

 • Efficiency and comfort were also improved with the addition of VFDs to adjust the speed of pumps and motors based on demand.
 The VFDs provide soft starts to prolong the overall life of equipment.